1

 利爵弗啐也,成事俎弗嘗也,三侑之弗食也。

-The beneficial wine is not sipped; the stand for completed affairs is not tasted; the three toasts are not eaten.
+The beneficial wine is not sipped; the completed offering on the stand is not tasted; the three libations are not eaten.

 19